djboni/breakpoint_magick/README.md

 # Import things
 from breakpoint_magick import GetVSCodeBreakpoints

-# Get a list with VS Code breakpoints
+# Get a list with breakpoints
-breakpoint_list = GetVSCodeBreakpoints()
+breakpoint_list, watchexpression_list = GetVSCodeBreakpoints()

-# Example of processing to new format
+# Dummy example of processing to new format
 print("# Breakpoints")
 for brk in breakpoint_list:
     file_name = brk.file.replace('"', '\\"')